dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 (4).
 Use the optinal settings to customize your experience.
 Be aware the more you use, the longer it will take to generate.
 It may also crash.
 If you receieve the message "Maybe it was a bad seed?" try again.

 (5).
 Open the output with your emulator.
 I use fusion, but it should work with any of them.

-(6).
-If you use Fusion (As I do) the game will freeze on the title screen.
-(It does not freeze on Retroarch.
-I do not have information about other emulators).
-     If you have problems go to Options -> Set Config -> And click disable SRAM and Fix Checksums.
-     Note this will disable inn-saving, so be sure to use save-states when you rest at an inn to prevent you from losing your progress.

 Have fun!